SmartDataAnalytics/HORUS-NER/README.md

 The metadata file (```*.horus.json```) can now be used to train your own NER model.
 See the folder ```/notebooks``` for examples and experiments.

+- Make sure you have the following libs installed:
+    - cmake